- 7 nights

 At 1,560m, Davos is the highest and one of the largest towns in the Alps.
 Easily accessible by train, car or bus from Zurich or Friedrichshafen airport, Davos ski resort offers great skiing, shopping and excellent hotels.
 Comprised of two areas; Davos Dorf and Davos Platz, this varied region holds international appeal which extends way beyond the slopes.
 Dorf acts as the prime base for accessing the slopes, whilst Platz is most convenient for the majority of shops and hotels.

-Visitors can enjoy all of the amenities of a small town whilst benefiting from the unspoilt natural beauty and splendour of Davos' location nestled on the floor of a mountain valley.
+The combination of it being a small traditional alpine town mixed with stunning mountain views makes it a winter paradise.
+There are excellent luxury ski accommodation options to enjoy with top-class facilities.
+Visitors can enjoy the unspoilt natural beauty and splendour of Davos' location nestled on the floor of a mountain valley.
 Excellent cable car and funicular facilities enable you to make light work of accessing the surrounding mountains to enjoy world-class skiing and boarding.

 Resort Altitude: 1,560m